-Are you currently going to community college?
-Or are you thinking about transferring to another university?
-Well, I’ve got some powerful community college tips for you!
+Are you currently a community college student?
+Are you thinking about transferring to another university?
+If so, I’ve got some powerful community college tips for you!

 Transferring from community college can be a great experience and it can also be a very tough one.
-Just ask two people at your local community college in New York, California, Texas or anywhere else.
-You’ll get different answers from everyone.
+Just ask two people at your local community college in New York, California, Texas or anywhere else, and you’re sure to get two unique answers.

-Thankfully, for me, it was a great experience as I was able to transfer to NYU Stern School of Business.
+Thankfully for me, community college was a great experience as I was able to transfer to NYU Stern School of Business.

 Along the way I made a lot of friends, succeeded academically (something I struggled with while I was in high school) and achieved more than I ever thought that I was capable of achieving.

-To help you have a similar community college experience, these are five tips that I would recommend you living by during your 2 year community college program and as you transfer to Ivy League or tier one universities.
+To help you have a similar community college experience, I’d like to share five tips to live by during your 2 year community college program and as you transfer to Ivy League or tier one universities.

 Even if you don’t want to community college transfer to Ivy League, these five tips will help you transfer to any university that you want.